This guide documents how we host our static websites at Well Gedacht Publishing. Here is an example, and another one, and another one.

 I think some ISPs let their customers use an IPv6 address, which—I believe—also makes it possible to do what we want, but as I have no experience with it, I cannot elaborate much on that.
-The issue with self-hosting a website with IPv6 is that only people with IPv6 addresses can access your site, but also, it is possible to solve that with some tunneling (more on that here, and here).
+The issue with self-hosting a website with IPv6 is that only people with IPv6 addresses can access your site, but it is also possible to solve that with some tunneling (more on that here, and here).

 # Add Docker's official GPG key: sudo apt-get update sudo apt-get install ca-certificates curl sudo install -m 0755 -d /etc/apt/keyrings sudo curl -fsSL https://download.docker.com/linux/debian/gpg -o /etc/apt/keyrings/docker.asc sudo chmod a+r /etc/apt/keyrings/docker.asc # Add the repository to Apt sources: echo \ "deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/docker.asc] https://download.docker.com/linux/debian \ $(. /etc/os-release && echo "$VERSION_CODENAME") stable" | \ sudo tee /etc/apt/sources.list.d/docker.list > /dev/null sudo apt-get update